 The solution involves two independent parameters, the mass $m$ and the charge $q$.
 The solution is generally singular, but regularity at the origin can be realized on the critical branch, namely $m=m_{\rm cr}(q)$, where the would-be $1/r$ term cancels in the small-$r$ expansion and the geometry develops a dS core.
 For instance, for $(n,\alpha)=(1,1)$ and $q=15$ we find numerically $m=m_{\rm cr}(15)\approx 9.592$, and the resulting geometry has two horizons at

 In this example one verifies numerically that $f(r)<1$ for all $r>0$, so no surface turning point satisfying $f(R_\ast)=1$ with $f'(R_\ast)<0$ exists (hence no bounce).
-Moreover, the effective density $\rho_{\rm ext}(r)$ decreases outward on $0<r<R_+$, which implies $dR_{\rm AH}/dT<0$ along the collapsing branch and therefore we have a monotone apparent-horizon curve with no left vertex, consistent with the discussion in Section \ref{sec:regular}.
+Moreover, the effective density $\rho_{\rm ext}(r)$ decreases outward on $0<r<R_+$, which implies $dR_{\rm AH}/dT<0$ along the collapsing branch and therefore we have a monotone apparent-horizon curve with no apparent-horizon minimum, consistent with the discussion in Section \ref{sec:regular}.
 Relevant diagram is plotted in Fig.~\ref{fig:EMS_TR}.
-In particular, we see explicitly that there exists inflection point where the collapse transit from the accelerating phase to the decelerating phase.
+In particular, we see explicitly that there exists an inflection point where the collapse transitions from the accelerating phase to the decelerating phase.
 Nevertheless, there is no bounce of the star surface, which monotonically collapses to the core only asymptotically in the proper time.